 Students meeting the entrance requirements outlined above may be admitted to the graduate program to pursue either a master’s degree or a Ph.D.
 Those students admitted for a master’s degree must reapply for admission to the Ph.D. program should they eventually choose to pursue the higher degree.

 We welcome visits from prospective graduate students.
 It’s best to schedule a visit at least two weeks in advance so we have time to schedule interviews with faculty and current students working in your area of interest.
-See travel directions to Virginia Tech.
+Contact Normand Adams to schedule your visit and see travel directions to Virginia Tech.